Screening for Choice Sets: Model

 In this setting, \cref{assumption1} requires that the agent be ranked by how many experiments they can conduct: a more capable agent can conduct more experiments in terms of set inclusion. \cref{assumption1} does not impose any restrictions on what these experiments are.
 Note that our general framework can also accommodate the cost of the experiment $c(\sigma)$, which may vary with the choice of the experiment.
 This simply shifts the technology $t$ downward by the cost of the experiment on the coordinate axis that represents the payoff of the agent.

-\paragraph{Actions Elicitation} This problem concerns how a principal who has a good understanding of the state but lacks the expertise or time to identify what detailed strategies are feasible.
+\paragraph{Action Elicitation} This problem concerns how a principal, who has a good understanding of the state but lacks the expertise or time to identify what detailed strategies are feasible, can elicit feasible actions from the agent.
 There is a state space $\theta\in\Theta$ drawn from common prior $G$, and a signal structure $\sigma:\Theta \to S$ that is privately observed by the principal.
-An action $a: \theta \to (u,v)$ is a mapping from states to payoff pairs.
+An action $a: \Theta \to (u,v)$ is a mapping from states to payoff pairs.
 The principal has a known set of actions $A_0$ from which she can choose.
 Thus, her default choice set is